 The Incarnation of God is not the work of one more in a series of avatars.
 Those “descended manifestations” do, in Hinduism, what angels and prophets do in the Bible: they come down (the root meaning of avatar).
 They then teach or reveal for a while, and then return to whence they came, like the angels; or they speak forth the deep things of God, like the prophets.
 If an angel takes on the form of a human being, it is only a temporary vehicle, soon to be cast off once the mission is accomplished.
 They are not God, and do not become man.
 Prophets, on the other hand, are men already, and never become God.
 In fact, the impossibility of this last is perhaps their most frequent prophetic injunction.

 “And the Word became flesh and dwelt among us.”
 This is certainly the most momentous claim ever made about the fabled Logos.
-For those who believe it – and nothing is more germane to bare Christian faith – it is a fact so objective, so metaphysical and so severe, it could only become a scandal (a tripping stone).
+For Christians who believe it – and nothing is more germane to bare Christian faith – it is a fact so objective, so metaphysical and so severe, it could only become a scandal (a tripping stone).
 On this stone all the world will easily lose its footing.
 It bespeaks a God who is not, as most atheists and too many believers hold, just the biggest being in the universe.
-Rather, it is Transcendent Being Itself.
-And it bespeaks a human nature that carries an abyss within itself that only such a Being could fill.
+Rather, here we have Transcendent Being Itself.
+And it reveals a human nature that carries within itself an abyss that only such a Being could fill.

 In the decades and centuries following Christ’s Ascension, the colossal events of Holy Week and Easter lost some of the edge of their first shock, and the early Christians began to put that Paschal Mystery into context.
 They pondered the backstory of the early years of the man who died and rose from the dead.
 Mary was queried more than anyone, and further witnesses of the birth, infancy and youth of Jesus offered their recollections as well.
 Much of this found its way into the Gospels.

 Slowly the story of Christ’s Nativity came into full focus, as it became clear that the fullness of the Godhead already resided in the tiny child lying in the manger.
 Surrounded by shepherds, overlooked by angels, soon to be hounded by a murderous monarch and visited by mysterious Magi from the East (see Melchisedek and the Magi), the story of Christmas became the beloved domestic tale we all know so well.
-It inspired even its secular counterparts in the yuletide midwinter traditions of the north, with all the magical Christmas trees of life, festooned with colored bulbs we see each December.
-But nothing prepared the world’s religious imagination for this last divine wonder: that out of the sweet face of a tiny infant, the God who created the cosmos would look us in the face.
-He who hurled the world into a new context by his death and resurrection, would gaze at us, and love us, and lose nothing either of his infinite power as God or of his disarming delicacy as a Child.
+It even breathed new life into its secular counterparts in the yuletide midwinter traditions of the north, as we festoon magical Christmas trees with colored bulbs each December.
+But nothing prepared the world’s religious imagination for this last divine wonder: that out of the sweet countenance of a tiny infant, the God who created the cosmos would look us in the face.
+He who hurled the world into a new context by his death and resurrection, would gaze at us, and love us.
+Nothing of his infinite power as God would be compromised as we warm ourselve in the charm of his disarming delicacy as a Child.